Lotfullah21/javascript/06-functions/README.md

 mod(10, 2); // 0
 ```

+## Higher order functions

+Accepts another function as an argument or return another function as a result.

 ## Callback Functions

-a function we pass in as an argument to another function and gets executed inside that function is called callback function.
+A function we pass in as an argument to another function and gets executed inside that function is called callback the function.